 On a dry surface, such as clothing or bedding, sperm are dead by the time the semen has dried.
 In water, such as a warm bath or hot tub, they'll likely live longer because they thrive in warm, wet places.
 But the odds that sperm in a tub of water will find their way inside a woman's body and cause them to get pregnant are extremely low.

-Inside a woman's body, sperm can live for up to five days depending on the conditions.
-If you have unprotected sex even a few days before your partner ovulates, there is a chance of achieving a pregnancy.
+When sperm are inside women's body, they can live for up to 5 days.
+If you're a man and you have sex even a few days before your partner ovulates, there's chance they may get pregnant.

-How many sperm do you need to achieve a pregnancy?
+How many sperm do you need to get pregnant?

+On average, each time men ejaculate they release nearly 100 million sperm.
 Why are so many sperm released if it takes only one to make a baby?
-To meet the waiting egg, the semen must travel from the vagina to the fallopian tubes, an arduous journey that few sperm survive.
-For those that complete the trip, penetration of the egg is far from a sure thing.
-The egg is covered by a thick layer that makes fertilization difficult.
-Experts believe this process may be nature's way of allowing only the healthiest sperm to fertilize the egg, thereby providing the best chances to produce a healthy baby.
+To meet the waiting egg, semen must travel from the vagina to the fallopian tubes, a tough journey that few sperm survive.
+Experts believe this process may be nature's way of allowing only the healthiest sperm to fertilize the egg, to provide the best chances of having a healthy baby.

 Is there anything you can do to improve the health of your sperm?

-Avoiding exposure to toxins such as pesticides and heavy metals
+- Avoid contact with toxins such as pesticides and heavy metals.

 - Eat a healthy diet and keep your weight under control.